szokeasaurusrex/wssgui/README.md

 1. After you have installed the `windows-build-tools` in the previous step, open the file explorer and navigate to the folder where you would like to store the code.
-Once you are in that folder, right clich and select "Git Bash here" to open a Git Bash terminal.
+Once you are in that folder, right click and select "Git Bash here" to open a Git Bash terminal.

 1. In order to download the code, type the following command into the Git Bash command line, replacing `<Github repository URL>` with the